under-Peter/OMEinsum.jl/docs/src/parsing.md

 where both specifications encode the same operation - a matrix multiplication.
-The `ein_str`-literal is parsed directly into an `EinCode` struct that holds the indices of the input `ixs = (('i','j'),('j','k'))` and output `iy = ('i','k')` as type parameters, thus making them accessible at compile time.
+The `ein_str`-literal is parsed directly into an `EinCode` struct that holds the indices of the input `ixs = (('i','j'),('j','k'))` and output `iy = ('i','k')` as type parameters, making them accessible at compile time.

-The string-literal form thus gets turned into
+The string-literal form gets turned into
 ```julia
 julia> c = EinCode((('i','j'),('j','k')),('i','k'))(a,b)
 ```